Research & Development & Innovation (R&D&I)

 • Assistance for process and organisational innovation

-• Funding for innovation clusters.
+• Funding for innovation clusters

 For each one of them, the eligible costs and the maximum State aid intensity are described in the framework’s annexes.

 The process for securing public funding under the R&D&I framework starts with the project application at national level, following the publication of a dedicated call for projects where the national authority publishes the eligibility and evaluation criteria.
 Detailed information on upcoming calls for projects is country-specific.
 Then, the national authority undertakes a thorough evaluation of the proposals and selects the most promising projects.
 Selected proposals with large State aid amounts are then passed on to the European Commission for a detailed assessment along the criteria laid out in the R&D&I framework (State aid notification).
 The Commission, after its review, decides on whether the proposal merits approval.
 If it obtains the Commission’s clearance, the project promoter finalises a funding agreement with the national authorities.
-With the agreement in place, the project enters its implementation phase.
+With the agreement in place, the project enters the implementation phase.
 Throughout this stage, project promoters are mandated to periodically update both the national authorities and the European Commission on their progress and any significant developments.

 While the R&D&I framework eligibility and compatibility criteria vary depending on the project, they typically revolve around the following axes: